8051Enthusiast/yabo/doc/intro.md

 }
 ```
 If we naively tried to construct the resulting value without using thunks, we would end up with arbitrarily deep nested structures like (leaving `head` out), `{tail: {tail: {tail: {}}}}`.
-However, since `list` is a thunk, the value is not actually recursive and the `tail` field just contains the `[u8]` slice where the next element starts, and the parser `f`.
+However, since `list` is a thunk, the value is not actually recursive and the `tail` field just contains the `[u8]` slice that indicates where the next element starts, and the parser `f`.

 For example let's access the thunk returned by the list.
 ```